-As they enter their late 70s, the ‘slow-go years’ spending tends to slow down and then spikes up again when healthcare costs increase.
+As you enter your late 70s, the ‘slow-go years’ spending tends to slow down and then spikes up again when healthcare costs increase.

-Along with inheritance tax planning (for UK expats) at this point too.
+In addition, there are other considerations like tax-free allowances, ISAs and dividend allowance along with inheritance tax planning (for UK global citizens) at this point too.

 2. I worry about retirement a lot, is this common?